vkbansal/vkbansal.me/pages/blog/2017-02-26-pie-donut-chart-without-d3/readme.md

 The final `Z` is to close the path.

 There is one last bit remaining.
-We need to decide whether to use large-arc or small-arc (flip `large-arc-flag`) based on the angle of the arc (`β - α` ).
-If it is greater than `π`, we must use large-arc else small-arc.
+We need to decide whether to use large-arc or small-arc (flip `large-arc-flag`) based on the angle of the arc $(\beta - \alpha )$.
+If it is greater than $\pi$, we must use large-arc else small-arc.

 The final javascript code will look like this: